bkrug/tms9918a-midframe/README.md

 The second method places two overlapping sprites on the screen and polls the VDP's COINC flag until it sees that the overlapping sprites have been hit.
 (See the routine coinc_init_timer_loop in PIXELROW.asm)

-I wanted to experiment with the coinc approach because I was inspired by a different approach used in some NES games.
+I wanted to experiment with the coinc approach because I was inspired by the sprite 0 approach used in some NES games.
 But the calculation approach is probably better.
 The coinc approach has the freedom to be ignorant as to whether the program is running in a 60hz or 50hz environment.
 It could also theoretically work on an emulator that implements the CRU timer in an incorrect, but consistent way.
 But displaying overlapping sprites requires changing the contents of the VDP RAM, which could interfere with other parts of a program.
 And the coinc approach doesn't fix the above-mentioned issue of the difference of one pixel-row between real hardware and the most accurate emulators.
+And the coinc approach is substantially more code.
 Given that it is possible to programmatically determine if a TI-99 is running in a 50hz or 60hz environment, the calculation approach doesn't really have much of a downside.